jvprosser/CDE-Iceberg-demo/README.md

 I split the file into two halves and put them into my home folder on S3
 ## PREP
 1. Get on VPN
-2. drop table default.XXX_icewine_test;
+2. Drop table default.FAN_icewine_test;
 3. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
-5. add an airflow connector to your hive VW and call it cdw-hive-demo
+4. Create a CDE VC if needed, with Spark3, Iceberg and session support
-6. Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account
+5. Add an airflow connector to your CDE VC for your CDW Hive VW and call it cdw-hive-demo

-7. install the cde CLI,
+`   Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account`

-7. Create a CDE VC if needed, with Iceberg and session support
+6. Install the cde CLI,
-8. prewarm your hive VW
+7. Prewarm your hive VW

 ## CDE